 Dr. Deprez is an expert in chronic disease delivery systems—ranging from screening, detection, education, treatment and prevention for persons with diabetes, hypertension, heart disease, asthma, and COPD.
 Dr. Deprez and his colleagues are leaders in the development of population-based healthcare needs assessment and planning technologies.
 An example is the Community and Institutional Assessment Process (CIAP), a set of science-based planning tools for prioritizing and restructuring health services.
 This system has been used successfully in health systems across the US and globally.
 He has led over 90 community assessment and planning studies in the US and abroad.

 Bill Barberg is a globally recognized expert in Implementing Population Health Strategies and Improving Collective Impact so communities can harness their existing resources to address complex social challenges like the opioid crisis.
-Mr. Barberg uses this knowledge as an experienced speaker for organizations, communities, and coalitions striving to address complex issues.
-He is also the author of the chapter, "Implementing Population Health Strategies" in the new, highly-acclaimed book, "Solving Population Health Problems through Collaboration" (Routledge, 2017).
+He is the author of the chapter, "Implementing Population Health Strategies" in the new, highly-acclaimed book, "Solving Population Health Problems through Collaboration" (Routledge, 2017).

 As Vice President of Healthcare Solutions, George sets the direction for Dimensional Insight’s healthcare solutions product line and leads the product development team.
 He is passionate about the possibilities for applying analytics technology to healthcare in ways that will improve the well-being of both individuals and entire populations.
 George’s 25 years of experience in information technology, including senior roles in business development, product management and professional services, give him a unique perspective on the challenges of assimilating new technologies into organizations and industries.